-When Patch 2 has a smaller density-dependent mortality rate $(\mu_{2,2} = 0.0005)$, the natural persistence equilibrium of the wild population is still the same as in the fully connected case (see \Cref{Table_nat_eq_1}, page \pageref{Table_nat_eq_1}).
+When Patch 2 has a lower density-dependent mortality rate $(\mu_{2,2} = 0.0005)$, the natural persistence equilibrium of the wild population is still the same as in the fully connected case (see \Cref{Table_nat_eq_1}, page \pageref{Table_nat_eq_1}).
 The SIT strategies for dispersal coefficients of 0.02 and 0.01 between connected patches are reported in \Cref{Table7} and \Cref{Table8}, page \pageref{Table8}, respectively.
-A comparison of \Cref{Table7} (\Cref{Table8}) with \Cref{Table5} (\Cref{Table6}) shows that, unlike in the fully connected case, reducing the density-dependent mortality rate in Patch 2 alters the SIT strategy only when releases occur in Patches $1$ and $3$.
-This is likely because, in the equal {density-dependent mortality rate} case, the critical release rates for all configurations not containing $\{1,3\}$ are only sufficient for elimination, and therefore still guarantee elimination when Patch 2 has smaller density-dependent mortality rate.
+A comparison of \Cref{Table7} (\Cref{Table8}) with \Cref{Table5} (\Cref{Table6}) shows that, unlike in the fully connected case, reducing the density-dependent mortality rate in Patch 2 only alters the SIT strategy when releases occur in both Patches $1$ and $3$.

-Notice that when releases can occur in at most two patches, the best strategy is again to release only in the patch with lower density-dependent mortality rate (Patch 2), especially when dispersal increases.
+Notice that when releases can occur in at most two patches, as in the case with identical patches, the best strategy is to release only in the patch with lower density-dependent mortality rate (Patch 2), especially when dispersal increases.

-To conclude this section, even in complex network structures where releases in all patches are not feasible, the best strategy is to focus on the patch with smaller density-dependent mortality rate.
-In particular, when this patch is well connected to the others, then releasing in this single patch is the best strategy.
-Indeed, releasing in two patches does not substantially decrease the total number of sterile insects to be released daily, but requires the deployment of two teams on the ground, increasing the cost of the SIT program.
+To conclude this section, when releasing in all patches is not feasible, the best strategy is to focus mainly on the patch with lower density-dependent mortality rate.
+In particular, when this patch is well connected to the others, then releasing only in this single patch may be the best strategy.
+Indeed, releasing in two patches does not substantially decrease the total critical release rate, but requires the deployment of two teams on the ground, increasing the cost of the SIT programme.